 If it is common in your discipline to reflect upon your experiences as a practitioner, this is the place to present them.
 In the remainder of your thesis, this kind of information should be avoided, particularly if it has not been collected systematically.

-Do not spend too much time on your background and opening remarks before you have gotten started with the main text.
+Do not spend too much time on your background and opening remarks before you have commenced writing the main text.

-One of the first tasks of a researcher is defining the scope of a study, i.e., its area (theme, field) and the amount of information to be included.
+One of the first tasks of a researcher is defining the scope of a study, that is, its area (theme, field), and the amount of information to be included.
 Narrowing the scope of your thesis can be time-consuming.
 Paradoxically, the more you limit the scope, the more interesting it becomes.
-This is because a narrower scope lets you clarify the problem and study it at greater depth, whereas very broad research questions only allow a superficial treatment.
+This is because a narrower scope lets you clarify the problem and study it at greater depth, whereas very broad research questions allow only a superficial treatment.

-The research question can be formulated as one main question with (a few) more specific sub-questions or in the form of a hypothesis that will be tested.
+The research question can be formulated as one main question with (a few) more specific sub-questions (or you could have a hypothesis that will be tested).

 Your research question will be your guide as your writing proceeds.
 If you are working independently, you are also free to modify it as you go along.

 How do you know that you have drafted a research question?
-Most importantly, a research question is something that can be answered.
+A research question is something that can be answered.
 If not, you have probably come up with a theme or field, not a question.

-- Use interrogative words: how, why, which (factors/situations), in which ways, etc.
+- Use interrogative words: how, why, which (factors/situations), in which ways, and so on.